-Charles E. Duross, James M. Koukios, Lauren A. Navarro, and Cameron Andrew Tepfer
+Charles E. Duross, James M. Koukios, and Lauren A. Navarro

 In order to provide an overview for busy in-house counsel and compliance professionals, we summarize below some of the most important international anti-corruption developments from the past month, with links to primary resources.
 This month we ask: How does the U.S. Department of Justice’s (DOJ) FCPA Corporate Enforcement Policy differ from the FCPA Pilot Program that it replaced?
 What are the key provisions of Argentina’s new corporate anti-corruption law?
 Who were the first defendants to stand trial in the FIFA corruption case?
 The answers to these questions and more are here in our November 2017 Top Ten list.